The Papillon of publishing

 What was the role played by James Finkenstaedt, the Papillon of publishing?

-Jim also explained why he felt that I, as a British journalist and author, living in France for 35 years, was particularly well qualified to push on and publish Paris Night.
-He encouraged along these lines: “I don’t think anyone has written a novel like this exploring the context which favours this special French cocktail of corruption, the ‘affaires d’Etat’, the scandals which often put the state and even this monarchical presidential system in a bad light.”
+He felt that as a British journalist and author, living in France for many years, I had the skills and sources to write Paris Night.
+He encouraged along these lines: “I don’t think anyone has written a thriller like this about the special French cocktail of corruption, scandals, and sex at the court of the presidential monarchy in the Elysée.
+‘The Day of the Jackal” by Forsyth turned on the climate of a coup d’état and attempted assassination in the 1960s’.”

-With the help of his advice, I finished the main draft of the book before he died.
-He saw the manuscript and wanted to see the book in print.
-Readers may realise that he plays another role!
+With Jim’s advice and guidance, I finished the main draft of the book before he died.
+He read the manuscript and wanted to see the book in print.
+Readers may realise that he also plays another role!

-Then, first I would like to pay tribute to my wife who accompanied me during the years of work on Paris Night: work in the evenings, at weekends and during holidays.
+Then, first I would like to pay tribute to my wife and family who accompanied me during the years of work on Paris Night while I had a day job: work in the evenings, at weekends and during holidays.

-I received valuable suggestions and support from Jim's late son, a former journalist on the Boston Globe.
-I must express thanks also for unstinting professional help and guidance from Simon Berthon who read two versions of the book, advised on plot and edited content.
-I am deeply grateful for his time and input; and equally to Richard Fernandes for suggestions, encouragement, comment and feedback from start to finish, and afterwards.
+I received valuable input – “don’t change a word”-- from Jim's late son, a senior journalist on the Boston Globe.
+I must express thanks also for unstinting professional help and guidance from historian and film-maker Simon Berthon who read two versions of the book, advised on plot and edited content.
+I am deeply grateful for his time and input; and equally to Richard Fernandes for suggestions, encouragement, comment and feedback from start to finish.